ayushranjan17/HACKATHON-PROJECT/README.md

 Predicted files are new_model.csv and new_model23.csv and codes are in FINAL_HACKATHON_MAIN.ipynb

 Brief report of project-
-1) We imported the data from the Train_Data into the jupyter notebook.
+1) We imported the data from the 'Train_Data' into the jupyter notebook.

 2) Then, we handled the missing data by imputing the object column’s by its ‘mode’ and numerical column’s by its ‘mean’.